rocket-pool/RPIPs/RPIPs/RPIP-onchain-pdao.md

 Future protocol upgrades MAY introduce new settings to this set which SHALL be set to a reasonable default value that can then be updated by the pDAO via a proposal.
 Future upgrade proposals SHALL include a list of new parameters, their default values and whether or not they are modifiable by the Security Council.

+When parameters are added or removed, the [Parameter Table](#parameter-table) in this RPIP SHOULD be updated to reflect them.

 To raise a proposal of this kind, a node operator MUST call `RocketDAOProtocolProposal.propose` with a `_payload` which executes `proposalSetting*` with the desired parameters.
 Refer to [Proposing](#proposing) for details.